Comer352L/FreeSSM/README.txt

        If the Qt-installer is not shipping MinGW, it usually provides at least a direct link for downloading it.
 If that's not the case, check mingw.org and sourceforge.net/projects/mingw.
+       The 32 bit version is required for building a 32 bit application while the 64 bit version is required for building a 64 bit application.
+       Both versions can be installed in parallel.

 --------------------------------------------------------------------------------